 Take advantage of technology to keep people connected: There are so many tools available to help virtual employees stay connected.
-At Systemation, Slack is the virtual water cooler of choice, and everyone is required to post something at least once every day.
+At Systemation, as at Herrmann, Slack is the virtual water cooler of choice, and everyone is required to post something at least once every day.
 Whether it’s a salesperson recapping a great call or someone simply posting what they’ve got on deck for the day, this keeps people engaged and tapped into what’s going on throughout the organization.

 Prepare managers for the shift: If managers are used to managing people by stopping in to check with them throughout the day, they’re going to need to develop new management and engagement strategies.
 New processes, workflows and communication systems may be necessary for managing the work productively, and a mindset shift may be required to build trust and confidence in managing people from a distance.

 Recognize that change affects everyone differently: Unlike a company that has always operated virtually, Ben reminded me that many of my team members weren’t hired into a virtual environment; they were hired to work in an office.
 Some will love the new setup, but others will miss the day-to-day interaction and the hum and background noise of a busy office.
 It’s up to us to take proactive steps to ensure everyone feels comfortable with the change.